ANZER03/Telegram-AI-Agent-SpringAI/README.md

-# TelegramBot-AI-MCP
+# Telegram AI Agent with Spring AI

-This project implements a Telegram bot using AI and the Model-Controller-Presenter (MCP) design pattern.
-The bot is designed to handle user interactions efficiently while maintaining a clean separation of concerns.
+This project implements an AI-powered Telegram bot using **Spring Boot** and **Spring AI**, integrated with the **Model Context Protocol (MCP)**.
+The bot leverages MCP to provide AI agents with contextual information and tools, enabling intelligent and context-aware responses to user interactions.

 ## Features

-- AI-powered responses to user queries.
+- **AI-powered responses** using Spring AI framework
+- **Model Context Protocol (MCP)** integration for enhanced context awareness
+- **Spring Boot** application for easy deployment and configuration
+- **Telegram Bot API** integration for seamless messaging
-- Modular design using the MCP pattern.
+- Modular and extensible architecture
-- Easy to extend and maintain.
+- Easy to configure and maintain

-## Project Structure

-- **Model**: Handles the data and business logic.
-- **Controller**: Manages the flow of data between the Model and the Presenter.
-- **Presenter**: Formats data for the user interface (Telegram bot).
+## What is MCP?

+The **Model Context Protocol (MCP)** is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
+It enables AI agents to access tools, data sources, and contextual information in a structured way, making interactions more intelligent and context-aware.

-## Requirements
+## Technology Stack

-- Java (or the language used in the project)
+- **Spring Boot** - Application framework
+- **Spring AI** - AI integration framework
+- **Model Context Protocol (MCP)** - Context management for AI
-- Telegram Bot API
+- **Telegram Bot API** - Messaging platform integration
-- Any additional dependencies (list them here)
+- **Java** - Programming language